kompetenzbolzen/python-phpipam/README.md

 ```

 All functions return a dictionary object or a list of dictionary objects.
+Refer to the [API Doc](https://phpipam.net/api-documentation/) for data layout.
 If an error is encountered, an exception is raised.

 ## Controllers

+Functions shared by all controllers:

 * `get()` returns all obejcts in in controller
 * `byID(object_id=<object id>)` get specific obejct by ID